Activation-Guided Local Editing for Jailbreaking Attacks: Details of Guidance Classifiers

 Therefore, we constructed a dedicated multi-turn dialogue dataset by randomly combining questions from benign and malicious datasets into sequences of five turns and recording the final token's activation for each turn.
 We employ AdvBench \cite{zou2023universal} as the malicious queries and NQ \cite{kwiatkowski-etal-2019-natural} as the benign ones.

 Using this dataset, we trained a new MLP classifier to distinguish between benign and malicious inputs within a multi-turn context.
 The hidden dimension of the classifier is (100, 50), and the learning rate and number of training iterations are 0.001 and 200, respectively.
+The malicious classifier is trained with 200 samples.